 Other Awesome Morse Code Guides:

-Two basic signals make up the entire language in Morse code— dots and dashes.
+Two basic signals help make up the entire Morse Code Alphabet— dots and dashes.

 The dots are symbolized by periods and represent a quick and rapid signal.

 On the other hand, dashes are longer, are symbolized by a hyphen, and represent a slow signal.